Tips on how to define your business’ target market

 - Education level

+Personal characteristics.
 After establishing your base, it’s time to drill down further and establish how your product or service will fit into your target’s lifestyle.
-We recommend using an empathy map with your team, giving them an opportunity to bring any ideas, data, or insights about your possible target to the table.
 To stimulate thoughts and ideas, you can ask the group a series of questions such as “What would the user be thinking & feeling?
 What are some of their worries and aspirations?” etc. Here are some more traits to formulate questions around:

-With the results from this process, you want to start building a customer avatar/buyer persona that is essentially a detailed representation of your target customer.
-You’ll find it extremely beneficial holding this persona in mind when making important decisions about the future direction of your company.
-You can read more on building an accurate buyer persona here.
+With the results from this process, you want to start building a customer persona that is essentially a detailed representation of your target customer.

 Evaluate, test, iterate